 - The faculty member cannot provide any advice on Canadian immigration regulations or requirements.
 The hosting faculty member should refer the visiting individual to the Canada Immigration web site [http://www.cic.gc.ca/english/hire/worker.asp] or to the Canadian consulate/embassy in their region [http://travel.gc.ca/assistance/embassies-consulates]

 - While the decision regarding the type of required entry visa for VISRIs is the responsibility of the regional Canadian embassy/consulate, VISRIs commonly enter Canada under a work permit.
 New regulations regarding Labour Market Impact Assessment (LMIA) for foreign workers have recently come into effect.
 Universities are exempt from the LMIA, but are required to apply for this exemption for each ‘worker’ (i.e. VISRI) invited to Canada.
+The process for applying for the LMIA exemption is outlined in the attached PDF.
 The process for applying for the LMIA exemption can be explained by the International Office.
 Note: Faculty members will be required to pay a $230 compliance fee for submitting this exemption application.
 The visa applicant will require the receipt number from this payment in order to complete their application for the entry visa to Canada, which has a separate cost of $155.

 - VISRIs are not considered students at the University of Manitoba.
 As such, supports normally available to international students on campus are not always available.
 The faculty member will need to provide advice and assistance for the individual’s settlement and adjustment needs, as well as access to campus facilities (e.g. library, recreation, etc.).